asastats/docs/code-of-conduct.md

      * Other community members can confirm the mark if they want.
 * Reddit
      * A Tasker creates a singleton reply comment containing only `:exists:`.
+         * **Fancy Pants Editor**: enter :exists: by adding the command name in between two colons, then highlight it with your mouse, and click the <c> to trigger inline code.
+You will see the text become blue with a gray highlight.
+         * **Markdown Mode**: enter `:exists:` by adding the command name in between two colons and two backticks like \`:command:\`.
      * The other identical comments should be deleted by the commenters or admins.
      * A further explanation can be added in the same comment next to the starting `:exists:` followed by a space.
      * The other community members can upvote the `:exists:` comment if they want.